Clive Mantle: 2010s

 In 2010, Mantle portrayed Tommy Cooper in the successful stage entertainment show Jus' Like That!
-A Night Out With Tommy Cooper, which appeared at the Edinburgh Festival.
+A Night Out with Tommy Cooper, which appeared at the Edinburgh Festival.
 To train for the role, Mantle mastered many of Cooper's magic tricks, studying under Geoffrey Durham for several months.
 Mantle was thrilled to take on the role as Cooper is his ultimate comic hero, saying "It's such a big privilege playing Tommy – I genuinely love the man.
 He is one of the funniest comedians this country has ever produced.
 So this whole tour for me is just an immense thrill."
 Mantle considered the role highly challenging, given that he had to combine several aspects of skill, from the magic tricks to the joke-telling, the physical comedy, and emulating the distinctive voice.

 Some people initially questioned the suitability of Mantle for the character, given that he was well known for playing a solemn doctor in Casualty, but he and the play were warmly received by critics.
 South Wales Echo called it a "compelling, funny and moving play" and said "Clive, best known for his role as Dr Mike Barratt in Casualty, has had to get used to wearing a fez and conjuring up some magic for his title role of Jus' Like That!
-A Night Out With Tommy Cooper."
+A Night Out with Tommy Cooper."

-In 2011 he took a supporting role in the TV series White Van Man as Tony Curry, father of the central character, Ollie "Rogan" Josh Curry, played by Will Mellor.
+In 2011, he took a supporting role in the TV series White Van Man as Tony Curry, father of the central character, Ollie "Rogan" Josh Curry, played by Will Mellor.
 He also has an ongoing role in HBO's Game of Thrones as Lord Greatjon Umber, a close ally of Robb Stark, and has provided the voice to the audio editions of Andy McNab's Nick Stone thrillers.
 In 2012, Mantle appeared in the Sherlock episode "The Hounds of Baskerville" as Dr Frankland.

 In 2013, Mantle performed in the black comedy The Ladykillers, playing the part of Major Courtney.
 He was forced to withdraw from the touring production in March 2013 after he was attacked at the Travelodge hotel in Newcastle.
-On the night of Saturday 23 March, he became involved in a brawl after asking a group of fellow guests to keep the noise down, during which part of his right ear was bitten off.
+On the night of 23 March, he became involved in a brawl after asking a group of fellow guests to keep the noise down, during which part of his right ear was bitten off.
 He had to have emergency surgery at the Royal Victoria Infirmary hospital to have it sewn back on.
-A 32-year-old man from Hamilton, South Lanarkshire was charged over the incident and appeared before a magistrate in April 2013, and another man was released on bail in connection to the incident; a third man has been released without charge.
+A 32-year-old man from Hamilton, South Lanarkshire was charged over the incident and appeared before a magistrate in April 2013, and another man was released on bail in connection to the incident; a third man was released without charge.
 In June 2014, the two accused were found not guilty of all charges.

 In 2014, Mantle supplied the voice of Gator in the eighteenth season of the British children's television series Thomas & Friends as well as its sixth CGI animated film Tale of the Brave.
 He voiced Gator in both British and American dubbed versions.